 As we are not running out of 3GPP vendor-specific AVP codes, there is a slight preference for keeping these AVPs in the current version of the application with the clarification given above.

 Ericsson: Main problem if we start with flags defined?
-Answer side
+Answer side.

 Request side : difference between not understanding and …

-Huawei: preference to remove and add if needed
+Huawei: preference to remove and add if needed.

-Orange: It is also to support optional issues
+Orange: It is also to support optional issues.

 Alcatel-Lucent: i.e. CLR-Flags with M-Bit not set.